 3. Moisture-rich lotion for chilled hands

 Our pick here is the famous L'Occitane Shea Hand Butter Cream ($12).
-Smooth it over your knuckles and cuticles. then rub your hands together to generate a little heat.
+Smooth it over your knuckles and cuticles, then rub your hands together to generate a little heat.

 4. Hand and Toe Warmers

 You're no dummy so we know you're already doubling up on your socks and dutifully wearing your glove liners.
-If your digits are still getting cold, you have to take it one step farther and slip some hand/toe warmers into your socks and mittens for true warmth.
+If your digits are still getting cold, you have to take it one step further and slip some hand/toe warmers into your socks and mittens for true warmth.

 In a pinch, you can pick these up at the corner drugstore, or buy in bulk online for great savings.
 Either way, remember to keep two in your bag to make winter biking more than just about cold fingers and toes.

-5. Balaclava Scarf for when you can't handle the wind
+5. Balaclava Scarf for excess wind

 That's why we're digging this combo scarf/face mask from Seirus Innovation ($15) this year.
 Just store it in your bag all winter long, and if the cold wind during your ride proves to be too painful, just wrap this around your neck to cover all of your face but your eyes.
-Heat up during your ride?
+Heating up during your ride?
 Just pull it back down and into scarf mode.